huooong/Genome-Assembly-and-QC/README.md

 The pipeline is designed to process raw sequencing data, perform quality assessments, assemble genomes, polish assemblies, and evaluate final assembly quality.

 ---

 ## Repository Contents
 The repository currently contains the following scripts and directories:
 - `0.
-Full Script`: A comprehensive pipeline script that automates the entire analysis workflow from raw Nanopore FASTQ files through to assembled and polished genomes.
+Full Script`: (In progress) A comprehensive pipeline script that automates the entire analysis workflow from raw Nanopore FASTQ files through to assembled and polished genomes.

 The following modular scripts allow you to run each data processing step independently:
 - `1.
 Basic Statistics`
-- `2.
-NanoPlot`
+- `2.1.
+NanoPlot on raw reads`
+- `2.2.
+NanoPlot on filtered reads`
 - `3.
 Filtering`
 - `4.
 Assembly`
 - `5.1.
 Polishing with Racon`
 - `5.2.
 Polishing with Medaka`
 - `6.1.
 QUAST`
 - `6.2.
-BUSCO`
+BUSCO` (In progress)
 - `7.
 Completeness and contamination`
+- `8.
+Annotation` (In progress)
 - `MultiQT`

 As the project develops, more files and folders may be added.